 Some suggestions during data modeling

-Intentional modeling: Understand the key entities before touching a tool.
-Move deliberately from a logical model to a physical model rather than jumping straight to implementation.
+Intentional modeling: Understand the key entities.
+Progress from a logical model to a physical model with clear objectives for each model type.

-Understand the data: Understand attributes, profile the data, and map attributes to business impact.
-The data will surprise you; profiling surfaces those surprises before they become production issues.
+Understand the data: Understand attributes, profile the data, and map attributes to business taxonomy.
+This also helps in understanding the quality of data.

 Consider the bigger picture: Where does this model fit in the overall architecture?
 Can existing components be reused?
 Can this model complement rather than duplicate other models?